mleonpaa/kap_docs/README.md

 # kap_docs
-Welcome to the KAP docs repository!!
+Welcome to the KAP documentation repository!!